UK-Digital-Heart-Project/mAutoFD/README.md

 These do not have to be exactly the same size - padding will be used later to create image stacks of uniform height and width.
 Each row of slices will be written to a different, numbered "input" folder.
 The cropping rectangles are saved (as plain-text ASCII files) for possible later re-use.

-The cropped images are then be binarized automatically using Otsu's method - the Level and Efficiency Metric are recorded in a summary CSV file.
+The cropped images are then binarized automatically using Otsu's method - the Level and Efficiency Metric are recorded in a summary CSV file.

 Next, you will need to crop the binarized images with a manually drawn ROI.
 An initial ellipse will be drawn, but you can move the vertices, as well as add or remove them.